 - 1) Parking for nonresidential uses shall be reviewed by the Planning Board to ensure that the location, amount, and design is sufficient and consistent with the intent of this Master Plan. - 2) At each phase the applicant may propose any number of parking spaces independent of the zoning requirements, consistent with the intent of the PUD Master Plan.
 The Planning Board may use its reasonable discretion in determining the appropriate number of spaces.
 For example, the Zoning Ordinance stipulates 2 parking spaces per dwelling unit.
 However, if the applicant reasonably demonstrates that 1-1/2 spaces should be sufficient for the apartments, the board may approve that number.
-The Parking section contained in the Site Plan Regulations provide good guidance for reviewing parking.
+The Parking section contained in the Site Plan Regulations provide good guidance for reviewing parking. - 3) All parking for townhouse units shall be at the rear.

-- 3) All parking for townhouse units shall be at the rear. - 4) Parking will be very carefully handled in order to make it as unobtrusive as possible.
 All garages for townhouses shall be at the rear (or at the side on end units if determined not otherwise practical).
 All parking for apartments shall be at the rear, except that parking may be placed on the side if determined not otherwise practical and if fully screened from the street/main driveway.
 Every reasonable effort shall be made to avoid any parking lots fronting on any of the greenspaces/squares.